MattWass/Project-2/README.md

   - Google Chrome
   - Mozilla Firefox

 - I can confirm that the webpage is responsive on various screen sizes, using the devtools device toolbar.
-I tested this with an iphone 12 pro in devtools.
+I tested this with an iphone 12 pro and an iphone 14 pro max in devtools.
 - I can confirm  that all sections of the webpage are clear, easy to read and understand.
 I can confirm that the form on the webpage works and displays the relevant criteria upon being submitted.